On discretely structured growth models and their moments: Structured examples

 As the non-monotonic dynamics of the total populations in \cref{fig: complex examples} are not compatible with the monotonic solutions of the classical logistic equation, we should not expect to be able to recover such a simple model for the total population in either of these more complex cases.
 Focussing on the exponential model of \cref{eq: complex example: model C} and seeking an aggregated description, by summing over $j$ as before, now leads to the total population equation

-As expected, this did not eliminate the explicit dependence on each of the $u_j$, with the term $\sum_j ju_j$ remaining due to the dependence of the kinetics on the fitness of the subpopulation.
+As expected, this did not eliminate the explicit dependence on each of the $u_j$, with the term $\sum_j ju_j$ remaining due to the dependence of the kinetics on the state of the subpopulation.
 However, the simple form of the remaining summation suggests that we seek an explicit equation for its evolution.
-Denoting this term by $\mu_1$ for brevity, the dynamics of the weighted sum can be found by computing
+Denoting this term by $\mu_1$ for brevity, which we remark is related to the mean state of the population by a factor of $\mu_0$, the dynamics of this weighted sum can be found by computing

 Once again, this aggregated evolution equation contains terms that we have not yet accounted for.
 The pre-multiplication by $j$ before summation results in the presence of quadratic terms that cannot in general be written in terms of $\mu_0$ and $\mu_1$, whilst the details of the currently unspecified flux $J_j$ now enter into the dynamics.
 Without further knowledge of both the flux and the quadratic terms, further progress is not possible.
 In particular, whilst one might consider multiplying \cref{eq: complex example: model C} by $j^2$ instead of $j$ in an attempt to close the system, this simply generates additional unknown terms and does not result in a closed system in general.
 The lack of obvious closure of the aggregated system is in stark contrast to the models of \cref{sec: examples: simple}, in which closure was immediate.